Integrity Week

 Registration Link on LionSHARE

-Join Columbia College and Columbia Engineering alumni in an interactive panel discussing ethical considerations in the fields of law, medicine, finance, and engineering.
+Join Columbia College and Columbia Engineering alumni in an interactive panel discussing ethical considerations in the fields of law, medicine, biomedical engineering, and software engineering.

 Part 1: Come listen to our amazing alumni in a panel format while enjoying delicious hors d'oeuvres.